|AMARUS TEA & TINCTURE|

 (infusio & tinctura Phyllanthus amarus, niruri & urinaria)

 from AMAZON HERBS®

 Phyllanthus (Chanca piedra) is used extensively in Chinese - and Ayurvedic medicine throughout the centuries for liver, kidney and gall bladder function.
-All parts of his small plant have medicinal applications and are used as such.
+All parts of this small plant have many medicinal applications and are used as such.